-Paintless Dent Repair San Diego refers to a method of removing small dents from a car’s body without the use of paint.
+Paintless dent repair refers to a method of removing small dents from a car’s body without the use of paint.
 Such dents can occur due to road debris kicked up by passing vehicles or due to general wear and tear.
 A wide assortment of dents can be fixed using paintless dent repair so long as both the painted surface and underlying metal layer are still intact.
-The process does not require paint because the body’s surface will continue to look like the original finish.
+The process does not require paint because its surface will continue to look like the original finish.

 Paintless dent repair differs from traditional auto body repair in that the repairs are temporary and do not require the application of paint.
 Many of these repairs are performed while the car is still at the repair shop.
 This method saves time for the customer because car-repair shops must first remove the existing damage before making any paint changes.
 Besides, the car is usually jacked up off the ground before any paint work.
 This helps to prevent unnecessary vibration during the procedure.

 Metal dent repair is a much faster process than traditional techniques.
 Traditional methods of dent repair use heavy-duty equipment and require an extensive amount of training to perform the repairs.
 Paintless dent repair is perfect for those who are handy with tools and enjoy working on their vehicles.
 In fact, many professional auto body shops allow customers to work on their vehicles on the shop floor as long as they have basic mechanical skills.
 Most body shops prefer to work with customers who already have some basic mechanical skills so that the vehicle can be kept safe during the repairs.

 Paintless dent repair is much less costly than traditional dent repair.
 Although there are a number of different techniques that can be used to perform the repairs, they all result in the same result: a repaired dent or paint chip on your vehicle’s surface.
 The techniques do vary, however, depending on what type of damage has been caused.
 Some of the common types of damages that are fixed using modern equipment include: